Long term care Getting financial help

-The local authority carries out a financial assessment, or means test, to work out how much of your care it will pay for and how much you must pay yourself.
-If you move into a care home, your local authority may pay the fees.
+If your relative moves into a care home, your local authority may pay the fees.
 But around a third of all residents are not eligible and have to pay the full cost of their care.

-Even if you have to pay your own fees, you could be entitled to certain benefits that are not means-tested (rates below are for 2012-13).
+Even if your relative has to pay their own fees, they could be entitled to certain benefits that are not means-tested (rates below are for 2016-17).

-- Attendance allowance This is paid to over-65s, including self-funded care-home residents, who need help with personal care, such as washing or dressing.
+This is paid to over-65s, including self-funded care-home residents, who need help with personal care, such as washing or dressing.
 It is not normally paid if the local authority is paying for the care home.
-The rates are £51.85 a week where care is needed day or night, and £77.45 a week where it is needed for both (2012/13 rates).

 Paying for residential care

-If you have less than the upper assets limit (£23,250 in England and Northern Ireland, £23,250 in Wales, £24,750 in Scotland), you will receive some financial help from your local authority but will still be expected to contribute to care-home fees.
-If your home is still occupied by your spouse or civil partner, a relative who is aged 60 or over or who is incapacitated, or a child under 16 for whom you are legally responsible, its value is excluded from your assets.
-You may also get non-means-tested financial help from the NHS for nursing care.
+If their home is still occupied by their spouse or civil partner, a relative who is aged 60 or over or who is incapacitated, or a child under 16 for whom they are legally responsible, its value is excluded from their assets.
+They may also get non-means-tested financial help from the NHS for nursing care.

-If you have to contribute, your assets below a lower limit (£14,250 in England and Northern Ireland, £22,500 in Wales, £15,250 in Scotland for 2012-13) are ignored.
-You will pay £1 a week for each £250 of assets above this.
-You must also pay your occupational and state pension to the council, plus any benefits you are entitled to.
-The only income you can keep is £23.50 a week (£24 in Wales) for personal expenses (2012/13 rates).
+They will pay £1 a week for each £250 of assets above this.
+They must also pay their occupational and state pension to the council, plus any benefits they are entitled to.
+The only income they can keep is £24.90 a week (£25.50 in Wales) for personal expenses (2016/17 rates).

-The local authority will normally pay for your care only up to an agreed limit, which may restrict your choice of home.
-If you want to go somewhere more expensive, your relatives or another third party must pay ‘top-up fees’ to make good the shortfall.
+The local authority will normally pay for your relative's care only up to an agreed limit, which may restrict their choice of home.
+If they want to go somewhere more expensive, you or another third party must pay 'top-up fees' to make good the shortfall.

 Scotland – a special case

 Residential care is not free for all, however.
-If you have assets of more than £24,750, you still have to pay your own living costs.
+If your relative has assets of more than £26,250, they still have to pay their own living costs.
 Scottish residents do not receive attendance allowance.

 Challenging a health funding decision

-If you think you or a relative should get continuing care funding, ask for a review by your local health trust or board.
-If it decides that the person does not meet eligibility criteria, you can apply for a review of the decision or complain about criteria.
+If you think your relative should get continuing healthcare funding, ask for a review by your local health trust or board.
+If it decides that they does not meet the eligibility criteria, you can apply for a review of the decision or complain about criteria.